-At this, the wind left him, leaving Seeker alone in a silence so dense, he felt as though all the world had fallen into deep slumber.
+The wind went away, leaving Seeker alone in a silence so dense, he thought the world itself had fallen into slumber.

-In the aftermath of his conversation with the wind, Seeker’s first thoughts were of his art, how his heart burned––as it always did when he encountered something profound––to recreate this moment on the page.
-He had plenty of paper and pencils in his shop at home.
-How would he represent this experience in The Wide?
-He pondered this question, and his feet took him westward; he walked through the remainder of the night and all the next day.
-To him, the journey felt as mere minutes, so enraptured was he by thoughts of the one who ‘cannot be known, only loved’.
-When he neared his shop, he took a route he knew would avoid any people, for he did not want his inspiration dulled by human interaction, not until he had a chance to create a new picture.
-Once home, he immediately retrieved a page and laid it on his work table.
-With pencil in hand, he stared into the blankness, awaiting his artist’s eye to tell him what to draw.
-The city sounds crept inside–friends together on their way to have coffee, mothers with small children; some laughing, some crying, a street musician plucking notes on a single string, singing a song about the most beautiful woman he ever saw–but to Seeker, these sounds barely registered, no more noticeable than the sound of his own breath.
+The journey home passed quickly, so entranced was he by thoughts of one who ‘cannot be known, only experienced’.
+When he neared his shop, he kept his face hidden from the people, for he did not want the distraction of human contact to dull his vision.
+Once home, he retrieved a page and laid it on his work table.
+Pencil in hand, he stared into the blankness, awaiting his inner eye to tell him what he should draw.
+Bustling city sounds crept in––friends together on their way to morning coffee, mothers with small children, a musician plucking notes on a single string, singing a song about the kindest woman he ever knew––but to Seeker, these sounds barely registered, as subtle as the sound of his own breath.

-How many breaths came and went while Seeker stood there lost in himself, I cannot say.
-But I can tell you that particular page remains blank to this day.
-His passion for drawing remains strong as it ever was, and he has transformed many blank pages, but not that one.
-This I know, because it hangs on the wall of his shop, untouched.
+How long Seeker stood there, lost in the blankness of the page, no one knows.
+But I can tell you that the page remains blank to this day.
+His passion for drawing remains strong as it ever was, he has transformed many blank pages in the years since, but not that one.
+This I know, because it hangs on the wall of his shop, unblemished.
 It is given a place of prominence among his greatest works.
-People often ask, “Why do you display this paper with nothing on it?
+People often ask, “Why do you display this page with nothing on it?
 Why don’t you draw something there?”

-In answer, he remarks, eyes glistening, “That piece is my favorite.
+In response, he says, eyes gleaming, “That piece is my favorite.
 I would hate to ruin it.”

-Here, Winta stops her progress along the path, and she lets loose a guttural sound––a disturbing hybrid of wail and moan.
+Here, Winta stops and lets loose a disturbing wail.
 A streak of fur resembling an oversized guinea pig bolts from a crevice in the nearby rocks, some native critter disturbed by the woman’s cry.
-It is a cry spoken from a place more elemental than flesh, muscle fiber, or bone.
+It is a cry spoken from a place more elemental than flesh or bone.

-‘My stories grow lonely inside me’––that’s what she said to me earlier.
-Some people say that stories come from a mystical place inside, through a passageway of sorts, between material reality and the realm that gives meaning to that reality.
-And storytellers like Winta possess a rare sort of sight––a secret eye––by which they see and interpret the stories that emerge through this passageway.
-I believe her cry comes from that mystical place inside her.
+‘My stories grow lonely inside me’––that’s what she said earlier.
+Some people think that stories come from a mysterious place inside, through a passageway of sorts, between material reality and the unseen realm that gives reality purpose.
+Storytellers like Winta possess a rare sort of sight, a secret eye, by which they see and interpret the stories that emerge through this passageway.
+I believe her cry comes from that mysterious place inside her.
 It is the cry of labor and release.
 The cry of storyteller, birthing story.

-She responds with a wheeze and a cough that conjures something foul tasting from her lungs.
-This maddening daily tour is sapping the life from her, and she knows it.
+She responds with a cough that conjures something foul from her lungs.
+This grueling daily tour across the wilderness is stealing the life from her, and she knows it.
 That’s why I’m here.
-All that drives her forward is story, and she needs me to hear it.
+Her stories are all that keep her going, and she needed me to hear the story of The Wide.
 She needs me to pass it on.

-Alright Abel, her mind mutters.
-I’m alright.
-I will just stop a moment.
+Yes, Sky.
+I’m okay.
+I will rest just a moment.

-She speaks, the voice inside a melody within the din of weariness and thirst.
-Tell me, Abel, do you ever think about time?
+She speaks, her voice in my mind like a song beneath the din of weariness and thirst.
+Tell me, Sky, do you ever think about time?